lhcb/glossary/glossary/C.md

 ## CC7: CentOS CERN 7 {#CC7}

-"Default" Linux operating system at CERN (CentOS7 default operating system on lxplus since start of 2019).
+The former "default" Linux operating system at CERN (CentOS7 default operating system on lxplus since start of 2019 and became end-of-service at June 30, 2024).

 ## CE: Computing Element {#CE}